testdrivenio/django-social-auth/draft.md

 > Social login is a form of single sign-on using existing information from a social networking service such as Facebook, Twitter or Google, to sign in to a third-party website instead of creating a new login account specifically for that website.
 It is designed to simplify logins for end-users and provide more reliable demographic information to web developers. - [Wikipedia](https://en.wikipedia.org/wiki/Social_login)

 Using a social auth has its advantages.
 The developer need not set up auth/signup for the web application, as the third-party websites provide the authentication.
-Also, since services like Google, Facebook, and GitHub do extensive checks to prevent unauthorized access to their services, leveraging social auth instead of rolling your own auth mechanism can boost the security of your application.
+Also, since services like Google, Facebook, and GitHub do extensive checks to prevent unauthorized access to their services, leveraging social auth instead of rolling your own auth mechanism can boost your application's security.

-TODO: flesh out the pros and cons vs rolling your own auth. this may need to be added to a new section.
+## Why OAuth?

 Pros:

-1. **Increased velocity**: Since don't have to develop an auth mechanism, so you can focus on developing other areas of your app
-1. **Improved security**
+- Improved security.
-- Easier and faster log in flows since there's no need to create and remember a username or password.
+- Easier and faster log-in flows since there's no need to create and remember a username or password.
 - In case of a security breach, no third-party damage will occur, as the authentication is passwordless.

 Cons:

-- Your application now depends on another app, outside of your control.
+- Your application now depends on another app outside of your control.
 If the OpenID system is down, users won't be able to log in.
 - People often tend to ignore the permissions requested by OAuth applications.
 - Users that don't have accounts on the OpenID providers that you have configured won't be able to access your application.
 The best approach is to implement both -- e.g., username and password and OpenID -- and let the user choose.

-## Django Allauth vs Python Social Auth
+## Django Allauth vs. Python Social Auth

 [Django Allauth](https://github.com/pennersr/django-allauth) and [Python Social Auth](https://python-social-auth.readthedocs.io/en/latest/) are the two most popular packages for implementing social authentication in Django.